thottiamrp/modernweb-2019dec9/Labs/Ch04-CSS/1adding-CSS/README.md

 1. If you needed to step away or otherwise did not finish the Lorem Ipsum content exercise, please rename your LoremIpsum folder (or delete if you do not want to keep it).
-You can then copy the solution folder `\Labs\ch03-html5\Semantic\solution\LoremIpsum` into your `/WIP/` directory.
+You can then copy the solution folder `\Labs\ch03-html5\Semantic\solution\LoremIpsum` into your project directory.

 1. Continue working in `LoremIpsum`